Morsifications and mutations: Oriented plabic graphs and their links

 \section{Oriented plabic graphs and their links}

-\begin{theorem} Let $D$ and $D'$ be scannable divides whose respective plabic fences $\Phi(D)$ and $\Phi(D')$ are move equivalent.
-Then $D$ and $D'$ are link equivalent. \end{theorem}
+In this section, we present an alternative approach to the theory of divide links.
+[3] Unlike the Gibson-Ishikawa/Kawamura constructions (cf.\ Definition~\ref{def:L(P)=L(o(P))}), this approach utilizes conventional link diagrams, so it is more explicit and combinatorial.
+[3] Unfortunately, diagrammatic constructions based on uniform local rules appear to only exist for scannable divides (resp., the corresponding class of plabic graphs), hence the limitations of the method.
+On the other hand, many morsifications arising via commonly used constructions are scannable (cf.\ Sections~\ref{sec:overlays}--\ref{sec:lissajous}), so the technique described in this section has a fairly wide applicability.

-Our proof of Theorem~\ref{th:main-conjecture-scannable-2} is based on a construction that associates a link to a plabic graph~$P$.
-This will require attaching an additional combinatorial data to~$P$, namely an orientation of the edges of~$P$ that satisfies certain constraints.
+Recall that in Theorem~\ref{th:main-conjecture-scannable-1}, we showed, modulo some technical assumptions, that link equivalence of scannable divides implies move equivalence of associated plabic graphs (fences).
+In this section, we provide a combinatorial proof of the converse implication, again modulo some (conjecturally redundant) assumptions.
+The end result (cf.\ Proposition~\ref{pr:main-conjecture-scannable-2}) is thus substantially weaker than Corollary~\ref{cor:plabic-isotopic}, which required neither those assumptions nor scannability.
+Nevertheless, we opted to include this section in the paper since the machinery developed herein is much simpler (though less powerful) than the one employed in Section~\ref{sec:links-from-plabic}; it also suggests connections with Postnikov's theory of perfect orientations of plabic graphs, cf.\ Remark~\ref{rem:perfect-orientations}.

 \begin{definition} Let $P$ be a plabic graph.
-An orientation of the edges of $P$ is called \emph{admissible} if it satisfies the following requirements: \begin{itemize} \item[(B)] at each trivalent black vertex, two edges are incoming, and one outgoing;\\ at each univalent black vertex, one edge is incoming; \item[(W)] at each trivalent white vertex, two edges are outgoing, and one is incoming;\\ at each univalent white vertex, one edge is outgoing; \item[(F)] the edges at the boundary of each internal face of $P$ form a directed graph (an orientation of a cycle) with exactly one source and one sink. \end{itemize} \end{definition}
+An orientation of the edges of $P$ is called \emph{admissible} if it satisfies the following requirements: \begin{itemize}[leftmargin=.3in] \item[(B)] at each trivalent black vertex, two edges are incoming, and one outgoing;\\ at each univalent black vertex, one edge is incoming; \item[(W)] at each trivalent white vertex, two edges are outgoing, and one is incoming;\\ at each univalent white vertex, one edge is outgoing; \item[(F)] the edges at the boundary of each internal face of $P$ form a directed graph (an orientation of a cycle) with exactly one source and one sink. \end{itemize} \end{definition}

 \begin{remark} In Postnikov's original treatment~\cite{postnikov}, the orientations satisfying conditions (B) and~(W) in Definition~\ref{def:admissible-orientation} (for the interior trivalent vertices) were called \emph{perfect}.
-For our purposes~however, ``perfect'' is not enough, as we shall also need condition~(F), or~some variant thereof.
-(Strictly speaking, this condition can be relaxed somewhat: it would be sufficient to forbid two types of orientations of the boundaries of internal faces, namely (a) oriented cycles and (b)~orientations with two sources and two sinks.) \end{remark}
+For our purposes~however, ``perfect'' is not enough, as we do need condition~(F), or~some variant thereof.
+(One acceptable way to relax condition~(F) is to only forbid two types of orientations of the boundaries of internal faces, namely (a) oriented cycles and (b)~orientations with two sources and two sinks.) \end{remark}